 The fostering network are looking to hear from any foster carers that are affected by the reforms and are running a survey, which can be accessed here.

-If you would like to speak to someone about foster care, get in touch with the NFA.
+If you would like to speak to someone about foster care, get in touch.